Core Laws9 min read· Updated 2 June 2026

 What if I only discover a problem with the property after I have moved in?

-If the agent (or seller) knew and did not tell you, that is a breach of the CPRs.
+If the agent (or seller) knew and did not tell you, that is a breach of the rules on unfair trading (now the DMCCA 2024).
 You can claim compensation.
 The claim can go through the agent's redress scheme or the courts, depending on scale.

 Is a staged photo illegal?

-Staging is fine — presenting a home beautifully is allowed.
+Staging is fine.
+Presenting a home beautifully is allowed.
 What is illegal is deliberately hiding defects or making the property look materially different from reality.
-Wide-angle lens distortion is a grey area but the NTSELAT guidance says photos should not mislead on size.
+Wide-angle lens distortion is a grey area, but the rules are clear that photos should not mislead you about size.

 Can I claim compensation directly from the agent?

 Yes, through the redress scheme (The Property Ombudsman or Property Redress Scheme) or, for larger issues, through the courts.
-The 2014 amendments gave consumers a direct private right of action.
+Consumers have had a direct right to redress for misleading or aggressive practices since 2014, and it carried over into the 2024 Act.

-Do the CPRs apply to private sellers or only estate agents?
+Do these rules apply to private sellers or only estate agents?

 They apply to traders.
-A one-off private sale by a homeowner is usually not caught, but the moment an estate agent is involved the CPRs apply to the entire listing.
+A one-off private sale by a homeowner is usually not caught, but the moment an estate agent is involved the rules apply to the entire listing.